Dining up north: Brainerd to Nisswa

 That aside, the star is chef Matt Annand, who once was the local wunderkind and now is an established pro who consistently turns out well-crafted, cutting-edge offerings.

-Pick your trend: sushi, tapas, braised pork belly or beef short ribs, duck confit, pizzas and pastas, stuffed sandwiches and burgers, even fish and chips and tuna-noodle casserole.
+Pick your trend: sushi, tapas, braised pork belly or beef short ribs, duck confit, pizzas and pastas, stuffed sandwiches and burgers, even fish and chips and a quirky tuna-noodle casserole.
 It’s all there.

 Black Bear Lodge and Saloon (218-828-8400), also on